 - Invest in an S&P 500 index fund, wait 35 years, and assuming an average annual return of 11 percent, watch their “wedding investment” grow to $1,350,119 in retirement savings.

 Wishing you a lifetime of love, happiness, funded retirement and millionaire status.
-For more information, visit our website at makinglifecount.com or contact Pat Amey – email@example.com, (913) 345-1881.
+For help sorting out financial priorities, schedule a meeting by clicking below, contact Patrick Amey –email@example.com, or call (913) 345-1881.